ernesttan1976/museum/README.md

 Mark:

-- Working in the MUI environment
+- Working in the MUI environment.
-- Initial modelling of Data Models and planning out relationships and dependencies
+- Initial modelling of Data Models and planning out relationships and dependencies.
-- Formulating the logic of a map feature
+- Formulating the logic of a map feature.
-- Condensing a route solution into a single object that holds various fields of information, eg img,directions,features,icons
+- Condensing a route solution into a single object that holds various fields of information, eg img,directions,features,icons.
   </br>

 ### Key Learnings

 Ernest:

 - The power of JSX enables you to output HTML within the Javascript.
-Enabling you to output an icon component with an array like this. i.e. The value of a property can be a JSX element.
+Enabling you to output an icon component with an array like this. </br> i.e. The value of a property can be a JSX element.

 ```
 const userMenuItems = [